intra2net/paperbackup/README.md

 Each barcode is labeled with a start marker `^<sequence number><space>`.
 After that the raw and otherwise unencoded data follows.

+## Plaintext output

+paperbackup prints the plaintext in addition to the QR codes.
+If decoding one or more barcodes should fail, you can use it as fallback.

+To ease entering large amounts of "gibberish" like base64 data, each line is printed with a checksum.
+The checksum is the first 6 hexadecimal characters of MD5 sum of the line content.
+The MD5 is on the "pure" line content without the line break (e.g. \n or \r\n)

+To verify a line checksum use
+`echo -n "line content" | md5sum | cut -c -6`

+If a line is too long to be printed on paper, it is split.
+This is denoted by a "^" character at the begin of the next line on paper.
+The "^" is not included in the checksum.

 ## Changing the paper format

 The program writes PDFs in A4 by default.
 You can uncomment the respective lines